 In view of the immediate nature of the relief requested, the Exchange respectfully requests that the proposed rule change become operative immediately.
-The Exchange requests that the Commission waive the five business day notice of the Exchange's intent to file this proposed rule change, as well as the 30-day operative delay, so that this proposed rule change may become effective and operative upon filing with the Commission pursuant to Section 19(b)(3)(A) of the Act54 and subparagraph (f)(6) of Rule 19b455 thereunder.
-The Exchange believes that waiver of both the operative delay and the
+The Exchange requests that the Commission waive the five business day notice of the Exchange's intent to file this proposed rule change, as well as the 30-day operative delay, so that this proposed rule change may become effective and operative upon filing with the Commission pursuant to Section 19(b)(3)(A) of the Act56 and subparagraph (f)(6) of Rule

-51 15 U.S.C.
+53 15 U.S.C.
 78s(b)(3)(A).